 At some point in time, the Magento Community Engineering Group introduced the priorities system for processing pull requests – they are reflected as “Priority” and “Severity” labels for most of the PRs.
 They are assigned by the Community Engineering Group based on the importance of the feature or bugfix in the PR.
 Pull requests with severity S1 or/and priority P1 are being processed in the first turn.
-Must admit that the new system was a very good idea and shown a good outcome.
+I must admit that the new system was a very good idea and has shown positive outcomes.
 Instead of waiting for a month, the most important changes are being delivered within a couple of weeks.
 To check PRs with S1 severity you may use the following link.
 You may get another severity or priority by changing the corresponding value in the filter.

 We saw a short outage in the new PRs delivery right before the 2.4.0 release.
-And that fact wasn’t a surprise since most of the resources were delegated to the release stabilization.
+This was not surprising since most resources had been allocated to the release’s stabilization.
 But the surprising thing was the pace of PRs processing between 2.4.0 and 2.4.1 releases.
 It looked like the main idea was to review everything that somehow wasn’t a part of the 2.4.0 release and make it happen for 2.4.1.

-Don’t want to bother you by copy-pasting a changelog here.
-However, there is a couple of PRs worth mentioning.
+I won’t bother you by copy-pasting a changelog here.
+However, there are a couple of PRs worth mentioning.